Our guide to Portland’s Best Bakeries

 - (503) 546-8430

-- 5829 SE Milwaukie Ave, Portland OR.
+- SE Portland: 5829 SE Milwaukie Ave, Portland OR.
 97202 Map

 - (503) 232-9440

-- 701 NW 23rd Ave, Portland OR.
+- NW Portland: 701 NW 23rd Ave, Portland OR.
 97210 Map

 - (503) 228-7317

 This bakery in the Sellwood neighborhood runs the gamut from elaborate tiered fantasy wedding and other cakes, to basic desserts, cookies, and other treats.
 Cakes come in a huge amount of types and flavor combinations.
 These include standards such as carrot, lemon poppy seed, and Devil’s Food, alongside oatmeal cake, apple rum, berry, and chocolate peanut butter.
-They even provide options such as sugar free, vegan, and gluten free.
+They even provide options such as sugar-free, vegan, and gluten-free.
 You name it, they can probably make it.
 Living up to their namesake, Piece of Cake has all of their cakes for sale by the slice, while whole cakes come to order in several sizes.
 Pies include fruit versions as well as a signature Key Lime.
 Cupcakes, brownies, and tiramisu round out the offerings.
-This is not a place to visit if you are claustrophobic – it is jammed from counter to ceiling with sample cakes, cake decorations and other bakery accouterments such as bride and groom toppings, ribbons and boxes.
+This is not a place to visit if you are claustrophobic – it is jammed from counter to ceiling with sample cakes, cake decorations, and other bakery accouterments such as bride and groom toppings, ribbons, and boxes.
 They do wedding cakes and custom orders, of course.

 La Provence has three formidably sized locations in the Portland area, and one in the Dalles, making them more Grande Provence than Petite.
-And even though this self-proclaimed boulangerie and patisserie has an extensive menu more suited to a restaurant, including sandwiches, soups, salads and full breakfast, they do indeed offer a huge selection of pastries.
-Look for French favorites such as croissants, pain aux raisins, and palmiers alongside more Yankee sweets such as Bear Claws, fruit turnovers and coffee cakes.
+And even though this self-proclaimed boulangerie and patisserie have an extensive menu more suited to a restaurant, including sandwiches, soups, salads, and full breakfast, they do indeed offer a huge selection of pastries.
+Look for French favorites such as croissants, pain aux raisins, and palmiers alongside more Yankee sweets such as Bear Claws, fruit turnovers, and coffee cakes.
 Dessert pastries are indeed quite Gallic though, including Chocolate Mousse, Strawberry Charlotte, and a classic apple and salted butter caramel Tart Tatin.
 Custom catering orders and wedding cakes are also available.

-- 15964 SW Boones Ferry Road, Lake Oswego, OR 97035 Map (503) 635 4533
+- 15964 SW Boones Ferry Road, Lake Oswego, OR 9703 5 Map (503) 635 4533

 - 1824 NE Alberta St, Portland, OR 97211 Map (503) 284-6564

-- 4834 SE Division, Portland, OR 97206 Map (503) 233 1121
+- 4834 SE Division, Portland, OR 97206 Map (503) 233-1121

-A variety of croissants, brioches and other classic French sweet breads share space with tarts, custard flavored Canelet, and Chouquettes – sugary, puffy baked pastry balls made from buttery pate á choux dough.
-Desserts include several French classics such as Eclairs, Napoleons, fruit and pastry cream filled Mille Fleurs, and the like.
+A variety of croissants, brioche, and other classic sweet French bread share space with tarts, custard flavored Canelet, and Chouquettes – sugary, puffy baked pastry balls made from buttery pate á choux dough.
+Desserts include several French classics such as Eclairs, Napoleons, fruit and pastry cream-filled Mille Fleurs, and the like.
 A great selection of sandwiches and salads are also available, making this a great place to end a hike in Forest Park, or from the second location, stroll around SE Division.
 Both are close to Salt & Straw – why not throw the diet out the window and truly go for it!